Should I or should I not visit Iran?

 1. Travelling to Iran is safe

 Is Iran a safe country to visit?
 Whether you travel alone or in a group, whether you are a woman or a man, or whether you arrive day or night time, Iran is very safe.
-I traveled for two weeks with a friend of mine (woman, Iranian), and apart from one flight, we moved from city to city and province to province by night buses, night trains and taxis, and given the large number of women traveling alone I can only gather this is a common practice.
+I traveled for two weeks with a friend of mine (woman, Iranian), and apart from one flight, we moved from city to city and province to province by night buses, night trains, and taxis, and given the large number of women traveling solo, I can only gather this is a common practice.

 The Iranian government devotes plenty of resources to keep their border safe so terrorists and drug dealers from Pakistan, Afghanistan, and Iraq don’t threaten Iran’s security.
 It’s without hesitation that I can say that Iran is the safest country in the tormented region.